Most frequent questions and answers

 This is a question that we are often asked of course.
 Before we answer the question, let’s step back and layout the landscape of a credit rating and it’s real value in someone’s life.
 First off, we have been taught and led to believe, that having a credit score is king in all things financial, and that in some way, a credit score is even tied to our individual self worth.
 Take that belief and throw it out the window.
 It’s bunk, trash, and it is this exact mentality or belief that has kept so many people absolutely laden with huge amounts of debt.
 It is better to be cash rich and credit poor, than cash broke because you are spending all of your hard earned money servicing the interest on your debt in order to maintain a good credit score.
 Generally speaking, as a society, we are all to willing to sacrifice our lives servicing debt, in order to pay homage to the almighty credit score.
 In the debt relief industry, it is all too often heard by someone burdened carrying too much debt: “I want to get out of debt, but I don’t want to ruin my credit rating”.
 A lot of people saying this have been allowed to carry so much debt, that they may never actually have the ability to pay the debt down.
 This means they would spend the rest of their lives just servicing debt, barring a windfall or an inheritance.
 All of that being said, let’s get to how a consumer proposal affects your credit score.
 Remember, money lost to service debt is gone forever, you can never get that money back, but a temporary hit on your credit rating can be rebuilt, and quite quickly might I add.
 When you have a proposal filed to your creditors, one done with your interests in mind, your monthly cash flow should be improved immediately.
 By improving cash flow, you will feel the relief almost right away.
 Your debt load should be significantly reduced, depending on circumstances, and the interest on the debt will be stayed.
 At this point, a credit rating will be the last thing you are thinking about.
 You will likely sleep better at night, and enjoy your days more.
 That being said, you can immediately begin to rebuild credit right at the beginning of your proposal.
 While still in a proposal, it is possible to obtain a good credit score.
 Now remember here, there is more to a good credit rating than just a good credit score.
 Let’s say that you are not in a proposal and you make all of your minimum payments on your debt.
 You can have a very good credit score of say 725, yet a poor credit rating.
 By that I mean you could show a great payment history on your debt, but your percentage of available credit used, and your total debt service ratio (TDSR), meaning how much of your income goes towards making your debt payments, these two items could be showing very poor.
 So although you have a good credit score, you may not be able to borrow another dime.
 Back to how a proposal affects your credit score: When you have a proposal to creditors filed, your credit score will decrease (depending on your current score) however your total debt service ratio will show better right away.
 Meaning, you have more available cash flow since you are not making big payments to multiple creditors.
 The proposal shows up on your credit report as a record which remains on your credit report for 36 months after you make your last payment into the proposal.
 The rating on the proposal will only show up beside the creditors who have been included in your proposal.
 So, if you keep a car loan or a mortgage, and continue to make on time payments on these items throughout the proposal, they will continue to show in good standing with a rating of a 1 (one) meaning paid as agreed.
 Any of the credit products included in your proposal, will have a rating of a 7, meaning that you are making payments to the creditor under an arrangement that they have agreed to.
 Rebuilding credit can begin immediately after your proposal is filed.
 Rebuilding has to be done methodically and with the guidance of a professional who understands how to do so as efficacious as possible.
 There is no sense in beginning to rebuild credit if you are going about it the wrong way, and there is a lot of bad advice out there on this topic.
 It is not a long uphill battle as it can be done very efficiently.
 That being said, you do not want to rebuild your credit rating just to get right back into debt.
 Your goal should be to get out and stay out of debt, put savings in the bank, and begin to plan for the future… all of this at the same time.

 I think the answer needs to be started with; how much will it cost you if you don’t file a consumer proposal?
 Or; how much will a consumer proposal save you?
 Or maybe; how much will a consumer proposal cost if you don’t have the right team helping you?
 Okay, so you can see that the question raises other questions which need to be considered.
 However, for the purpose of this FAQ, the answer will be brief.
 Everyone in the debt relief or debt help industry gets paid somehow.
 You need to know this.
 There is no free lunch.
 If the person or company doing the work receives a piece of the pie (or dollars) that you are paying into your proposal, or if they receive funding from the creditors, that person or company does not have the ability to work autonomously to your benefit alone.
 Let that be clear.
 That being said, there are some companies and individual professionals who do a better job finding the balance between getting a rate of return for the creditors while also considering the entirety of the debtors situation and their ability to perform the proposal in full, without failing on life’s other obligations.
-Thats a mouthful and it would take a lengthy answer to un pack.
+That’s a mouthful and it would take a lengthy answer to un pack.
 Suffice it to say that not all proposals are cut from the same cloth.
-And, because our government does not acknowledge the need for debtor representation, the consumer debtor can most often be at a disadvantage.
-In an industry where so many have made a lot of money off the stressed out and vulnerable debtor, isn’t it time that the debtor doesn’t get fleeced when genuinely looking for solutions to solve their debt?
+In an industry where so many have made a lot of money off the stressed out and vulnerable debtor, we don’t want to see the debtor get fleeced when genuinely looking for solutions to solve their debt.
 That’s why we provide the service that we provide.
-We refer to professionals who have the right philosophy and experience in seeing the success of the consumer.
+What exactly a proposal would cost you, depends on the entirety of your personal situation, and the rate of return the creditors are willing to accept.

 Yes and no. In order for your student loan to be discharged with your consumer proposal (and with a bankruptcy for that matter), your period study end date PSED, meaning the last day you were in school, needs to be a minimum of 7 years prior to the date of filing your proposal.
 You may also have multiple PSED’s if you went back to school later and used a second student loan.
 This could mean that your first student loan qualifies to be discharged with a proposal but the second loan doesn’t, so you would see some benefit in this situation.
 Further to that, if your student loan does not qualify and is non-dischargeable, your student loan account can still be listed in your proposal and this can help somewhat.
 By that I mean, your student loan account will still receive a part of the proceeds from your proposal, helping to pay down the loan, while the remaining consumer and tax debt will be discharged.